About Amalie

 Everything you can imagine is real, Pablo Picasso.
 Fear is the mind-killer, Frank Herbert, Dune.
 Never give up.
 Never surrender, Commander Taggart, Galaxy Quest

-Lord of the Rings, Star Wars, Avatar, The Fifth Element, Aliens, Harry Potter, Fight Club, Spaceballs, Dogma, Dracula, Gladiator
+Lord of the Rings, Star Wars, The Fifth Element, Aliens, Fight Club, Bram Stoker’s Dracula, Top Gun Maverick

-Grimm’s Fairy Tales, Anne of Green Gables, Chronicles of Narnia, Lord of the Rings, The Sword of Shannara, Go Ask Alice, Tuesdays with Morrie, Queen of the Damned, Wide Sargasso Sea, The Count of Monte Cristo, Pride and Prejudice, Girl Interrupted, Harry Potter, Fire, Hunger Games
+Grimm’s Fairy Tales, Anne of Green Gables, Chronicles of Narnia, Lord of the Rings, Go Ask Alice, Tuesdays with Morrie, Queen of the Damned, Wide Sargasso Sea, The Count of Monte Cristo, Pride and Prejudice, Girl Interrupted, Fire, Hunger Games

-Anne Rice, J.K.
-Rowling, Kristin Cashore, C.S.
+Anne Rice, C.S.
 Lewis, J.R.R.
-Tolkien, Lee Child, Judith McNaught, Julie Garwood, Lisa Kleypas, George R.R.
-Martin
+Tolkien, Judith McNaught, Julie Garwood, Lisa Kleypas, George R.R.
+Martin, Ilona Andrews

 Where the Sidewalk Ends by Shel Silverstein, Self Pity by D.H.
 Lawrence